 - Requires Android or iOS apparatus.

-The Phantom 3 Standard ($499.00 in DJI) uses exactly the exact same flight battery and body as other versions from the Phantom 3 household, with a couple of important differences.
+The Phantom 3 Standard ($499.00 in DJI) uses the same flight battery and body as other versions from the Phantom 3 household, with a couple of essential differences.

 The quadcopter omits the Vision partitioning system located in the more expensive versions, which means you will need to use caution when flying near the ground.

 Its camera can also be somewhat different than the lens is precisely the same 20mm (full-frame equal ) wide-angle prime.
 Still, the microSD memory card slot was transferred to the camera device itself instead of in the bottom of the gimbal bracket as it was with previous Phantom versions.

 The Standard retains precisely the same trademark four-pylon white layout, which has made the Phantom show a familiar bit of engineering in culture.
 Metallic red stickers decorate the drone that the DJI emblem is in the top center of the staircase, and two red strips sit at every one of these four towers.